michaelbartnett/withlox/README.md

 - [ ] Initial TODO: Validate values against type descriptors.

+## 2016-03-15 Array Success, Thinking abotu Unions

+I started the array implementation last night, and now I've finished it.

+There's a couple of gross things in there.
+First is what the json importer should do if it detects a heterogeneous array.
+For now, it logs a warning and produces an array of type None.
+This means there will be values floating around with mismatched types.
+That sucks!
+Clearly I need to either reject this concept entirely, or add a union concept.

+Empty arrays suffer the same fate, just a different log message.
+Heterogeneous arrays pretty clearly need some sort of Any type or Union support, but I don't know what to do about empty arrays.

+Compounds have a natural empty type.
+If you feed it a Compound with zero members, then you get the empty Compound (or the typedescriptor is created if it hasn't been seen before).
+An empty array doesn't make sense, unless we have some way to mark it as having an invalid element type.
+But that sounds messy.

+Maybe empty array signifies array of Any?

+Maybe.
+I'm not sure.
+I'll just not deal with that for now.

+I want to talk about Unions.
+This would kind of solve the Array problem, since if it's a heterogeneous array, then that array's element type is the union of the set of the types of its values.

+So :

+- Compounds have a list of members, where each member has a name and a type.

+- Arrays have an element type.

+- Unions have a set of types

+There's a tricky thing here, which is that when assigning or validating values, I'll have a value of a non-Union type, and will want it to be assigned to or pass validation for a Union type location.

+I could think about this as just dealing with concept of a value type versus a validation type.
+Or, it could be that non-Union Values get converted to Union values with a selected type tag.

+That second version feels more like a C union, so maybe that's the right thing.
+I should probably look at the implementation of Unions in some statically and gradually typed languages.

+- Typescript
+- MagPie / Finch
+- Dart (does Dart even have Unions?)
+- Haxe
+- *maybe* Rust
+- Ceylon?
+Kotlin? ...Scala? *shudder*
+- Typed Clojure
+- Typed Racket
+- Do SkookumScript or AngelScript or Squirrel or GameMonkey have types?
+- Perl 6 / Rakudo

+### Side Note: dynarray why

+Apparently there's a `std::experimental::dynarray` for fixed-size heap allocated arrays.
+This kinda conflicts with my `DynArray<T>` and `dynarray_init` names.
+Don't know if I care enough to do anything about it.

 ## 2016-03-14 Expand the Type System

 Now I have a graphical CLI working relatively well.
 I can easily add commands to